vaezim/CHIP-8-Emulator/README.md

 # CHIP-8 Emulator

-Emulator of CHIP-8 programming language for COSMAC VIP microcomputers
+Interpreter of CHIP-8 language and emulator for COSMAC VIP and Telmac 1800 games

 ## Requirements